AutomaApp/documentation/docs/api-reference/element-selector.md

 </div>
 ```
 When the Get text block is executed for the second time, It will do the same thing all over but instead of selecting the `<p class="text" id="1" block--block-id>Text</p>` it will select the `<p class="text" id="2">Text</p>` element because the first element has been marked.

+## Wait For Selector
+Wait for the `selector` to appear on the page.
+If at the moment of checking the `selector` and the `selector` already exists, the block immediately gets executed.
+If the `selector` doesn't appear after the `timeout` milliseconds of waiting, the workflow will throw an error.